 Kejetia Market, Ghana

-With over 50,000 stores, Kejetia is one of the best and biggest markets Africa.
+With over 50,000 stores, Kejetia is one of the best and biggest markets in Africa.
 Located in the capital city of Ashanti Region, Kumasi, Kejetia Market (Kumasi Central Market), is the heart of all the commercial and socio-economic activity of the region.
 Going to this Kumasi Central Market is one of the fun top things to do in Ghana.
 A market filled with local produce from all over Ashanti region and beyond, offering everything from the handicrafts section to food sales canteens and second-hand items.
 Visitors can sample native products and delicious local treats whilst shopping for handcrafted souvenirs.

 Ghana’s world-famous Kente textiles can easily be found in Kejetia market, as well as diverse traditional African prints, all for a good deal.
 Having a central location, it serves as gateway for visitors to indulge a bustling leisure centre, featuring bars and restaurants.
 Explore with the locals and enjoy authentic Ghanaian experience.
 Also, nearby attraction is the Kumasi Cultural Centre, a chance to gain knowledge on the Ashanti culture – the choice is yours.